Casus Belli Engineering

 The proposed replacement aligns suspiciously well with the proposer's expertise or preferences.
 If the person who has been advocating for GraphQL suddenly decides that a REST API failure proves REST is fundamentally flawed, be skeptical.

 The rhetoric emphasizes revolution over evolution.
 "We need to completely rethink how we do X" rather than "we need to fix this specific issue in X." Revolutionary rhetoric is a tell; it signals that the goal is replacement, not repair.
-Albeit necessary at times.

 How do you resist it?